 Before an organization even considers starting an ACO, CFOs should go through this checklist and make sure the answer to each of the questions is 'yes' to ensure it is financially ready to form an ACO.

 1. Does the hospital have the capabilities to assess the financial risk being taken on?
 Checking this one off of the list could entail using actuaries who can project what kind of population the organization can expect to serve going forward.

-2. Do you have the capabilities to measure and monitor the financial impact on a regular basis, either in real time or monthly?
-With the financial questions related to ACO formation, it is especially important to be able to close the books on each month and determine if the organization was on track so timely changes can be made.
+2. Do you have the capabilities to measure and monitor the financial impact on a regular basis, either in real-time or monthly?
+With the financial questions related to ACO formation, it is especially important to be able to close the books each month and determine if the organization was on track so timely changes can be made.

 After going through the checklist and determining that the organization is financially able to become an ACO, there will still be hurdles that CFOs will need to guide their organization through during the process.

 One of the major financial hurdles will be creating a physician network required for an ACO.
 There are two parts to this hurdle.
 The first is the cost of the IT systems needed in order to manage a population.
-Physicians will need concurrent information about what services have been provided to which patient, because in an ACO model, the more services provided usually means less money for the organization.
-Therefore, hospitals will need to be able to measure services in real time.
+Physicians will need concurrent information about what services have been provided to which patient because, in an ACO model, more services provided usually means less money for the organization.
+Therefore, hospitals will need to be able to measure services in real-time.
 The second part of the hurdle is developing the processes across the physician network to create value.
 Not all physicians practice the same; they treat at different levels and use different diagnostics.
-The cost of training the physicians in the network to act as a group becomes a cost of education, training and monitoring as you develop consistent high value services.
+The cost of training the physicians in the network to act as a group becomes a cost of education, training, and monitoring as you develop consistent high-value services.